mui/mui-x/docs/data/date-pickers/timezone/timezone.md

 const date = moment.utc('2022-04-17T15:30');
 ```

-You can check out the documentation of the [UTC on Moment](https://momentjs.com/docs/#/parsing/utc/) for more details.
+Please check out the documentation of the [UTC on Moment](https://momentjs.com/docs/#/parsing/utc/) for more details.
 :::

 You can then pass your UTC date to your picker: